Service Desk

 • Channel — filter by how the request arrived.

-Combine these with the standard filters to build precise queries — "open tickets from Acme, unassigned, raised this week," for example.
+Combine these with the standard filters to build precise queries — "open, Critical tickets from Acme, unassigned, raised this week," for example.
+Both of the new dimensions are also available in the advanced condition-builder, so they can go into any complex saved view.

 Ticket columns